Jason Sanchez is a true ecommerce veteran, having had his first taste of selling online in 1995.

 Did you sell on your own site or through eBay at first?

 We were just selling through our own site.
-It was just a matter of get the website up, get it looking good, get it all optimised for natural generic traffic, and then get it listed high on the search engines.
+It was just a matter of get the website up, get it looking good, get it all optimized for natural generic traffic, and then get it listed high on the search engines.
 And on as many search engines as possible.

 Once we had accomplished that, the natural thought was to find other sales channels – other populations or groups of people who are shopping in different ways. eBay was the next channel that we adopted after we had established ourselves on Yahoo.